REST API

 Steps

-1. Prepare your users.csv file.
+1. Prepare a users.csv file.

 2. Copy the bash script below into a file, e.g. uploadUserCSV.sh.